Issue Trees: Step-by-Step Guide with Examples (2026)

 Step 6: Adjust as needed

 Your tree is not set in stone.
 If new data reveals that a branch is irrelevant or that a missing branch is critical, update the tree.
-This happens on real consulting projects too.
-Flexibility is a sign of strong problem-solving, not weak structuring.
+This happens on real consulting projects too, and flexibility is a sign of strong problem-solving, not weak structuring.

 What Are Examples of Issue Trees?

 Below are seven issue tree examples covering the most common types of case interviews.
-For a deeper look at the frameworks behind each one, see our full guide on case interview frameworks.
+Each one shows the first-level branches you would explore for that case type.

 Profitability Issue Tree Example

 Profitability cases ask you to identify what is causing a decline in profits and recommend a fix.
-This is the most common case type, making up roughly 30% to 40% of first-round interviews at MBB firms.
+This is the most common case type, and roughly a third of the cases I gave as a Bain interviewer were profitability cases.

 A strong profitability issue tree explores four areas: